aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLTM in Android via Java" h2="Transform EPUB to XLTM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Integrating EPUB to XLTM conversion feature within your android applications can be beneficial in many ways.
+XLTM is a file format used by Microsoft Excel to store macro-enabled spreadsheets.
+It is a binary file format that stores data in XML format.
+XLTM files are used to store worksheets, charts, and macros.
+By converting EPUB to XLTM, you can easily store and share worksheets, charts, and macros with other users.

+<h2>How Aspose.Total helps for epub to xltm conversion</h2>
-You can integrate EPUB to XLTM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert EPUB to XLSX.
-Secondly, you can convert XLSX to XLTM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
+Aspose.Total for Android via Java is a suite of APIs that provides a comprehensive set of features for developing applications for Android.
+It includes APIs for manipulating PDF, Excel, Word, and other file formats.
+To convert EPUB to XLTM, you can use two APIs from Aspose.Total for Android via Java.
+Firstly, you can use [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) to convert EPUB to XLSX.
+Secondly, you can use Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) to convert XLSX to XLTM.
 Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.

+The two step process of converting EPUB to XLTM is simple and straightforward.
+Firstly, you can use Aspose.PDF for Android via Java to convert EPUB to XLSX.
+Secondly, you can use Aspose.Cells for Android via Java to convert XLSX to XLTM.
+Both APIs are easy to use and provide a comprehensive set of features for developing applications for Android.
+With Aspose.Total for Android via Java, you can easily integrate EPUB to XLTM conversion feature within your android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}